Element Solutions: List of Transactions

 During a July 2024 interview on Bloomberg TV, Element Solutions’ Chief Executive Officer Benjamin Gliklich said there is “an opportunity for incremental M&A” to build out its advanced electronics business and wants to fund future M&A opportunities through cash flows.

 On February 28, 2025, Element Solutions sold its flexographic printing plate business, MacDermid Graphics Solutions, for $323 million.

+On July 6 2026, Element solutions was acquired by Solstice Advanced Materials for $14.5 Billion.